Skip to content Skip to sidebar Skip to footer

 Planning in advance is essential for a smooth and enjoyable cherry blossom experience.
 Here’s what to keep in mind:

-• Book Accommodations Early: Cherry blossom season is one of the busiest times for tourism in Japan.
+• Book Accommodations Early: Cherry blossom season is one of Japan’s busiest times for tourism.
 Hotels and guesthouses fill up quickly, so book your stay at least a few months in advance.

-• Reserve Transportation: Trains, buses, and flights also book up fast during sakura season.
+• Reserve Transportation: Trains, buses, and flights are also booked quickly during Sakura season.
 Consider purchasing a Japan Rail Pass for unlimited travel on JR trains, and make any necessary seat reservations well in advance.

 Hanami Etiquette

 Joining in the tradition of hanami, or cherry blossom viewing, is an integral part of the experience.
-Here are some important dos and don’ts:
+Here are some essential dos and don’ts:

 • Do Arrive Early: Popular spots fill up quickly, so arrive early to claim a good spot.
 Spread out your picnic blanket and settle in.